Skip to content

 chore/Build, deps, toolingchore/upgrade-spring-boot

-Commit Messages
+Commit messages

-Follow the Conventional Commits format:
+Conventional Commits format:

 type(scope): brief description

-Optional longer description explaining the change.
+Optional longer description explaining what and why.

 Examples: